UltraViolet33/memory-game/README.md

 # Memory-Game

-A little memory game in Javascript !
+A memory game in Javascript !

 You can have a look here : https://ulysse28.github.io/Memory-Game/